 Candidates should be able to use system tools to back up important system data.

 /sys filesystems.
-They only
+Since these only

 contain data that the kernel generates automatically, it is never a good idea to back it up.